xem/minix86/TLDR.md

 ## Introduction

-This document explains as briefly as possible how to decompile x86 binary into Assembly language, and emulate it.
+This document explains as briefly as possible how to disassemble x86 binary into Assembly language, and emulate it.
 <br>
 It'll focus on MS-DOS-like 16-bit and 32-bit x86 binary built into .COM files, Intel's Assembly syntax and JavaScript emulation.
 <br>